isc-projects/kea/doc/sphinx/arm/agent.rst

 If enabling HA and multi-threading, the 8000 port is used by the HA hook library http listener.
-The CA is not required any longer for HA hook library with multi-threading to function because it uses it's own http listener on the same port, but it can still be used to handle other commands.
+The CA is not required any longer for HA hook library with multi-threading to function because it uses it's own http listener on the same port, but it should still be used to handle other commands.
 In this case, a different port (eg. 8800) must be used for the CA.

 The ``trust-anchor``, ``cert-file``, ```key-file`` and ``cert-required``